Richard Roxburgh

-Richard Roxburgh (born 23 January 1962) is an Australian actor, writer, producer, and director.
-He is the recipient of a number of accolades across film, television, and theatre, including three AACTA Awards (including AFI), three Logie Awards, and two Helpmann Awards.
+Richard Roxburgh (born 23 January 1962) is an Australian actor and filmmaker.
+He is the recipient of a number of accolades across film, television, and theatre, including several AFI and AACTA Awards, Logie Awards, and Helpmann Awards.

 He began his career working with the Sydney Theatre Company.
 He went on to appear in Australian and international productions such as Baz Luhrmann's films Moulin Rouge!
 (2001) and Elvis (2022), the ABC series Rake (2010–2018), and the action films Mission: Impossible 2 (2000), The League of Extraordinary Gentlemen (2003), and Van Helsing (2004).

-Early life
+Early life and education

-Roxburgh was born at the Mercy Hospital in Albury, New South Wales, to John (d.
-July 2011) and Mary Roxburgh; he is the youngest of six children.
-John was a successful accountant.
-Roxburgh played Willy Loman in the Albury High School production of Death of a Salesman in 1978.
+Richard Roxburgh was born on 23 January 1962.
+His parents were John, an accountant, and Mary Roxburgh.
+He grew up in Albury, New South Wales.

 Roxburgh studied economics at the Australian National University in Canberra, where he resided at Garran Hall and graduated with a B.Ec. in 1984.

-After graduating from ANU, he decided to become an actor and was admitted to the National Institute of Dramatic Art (NIDA) on his second audition attempt.
+After graduating from ANU, he decided to become an actor and was admitted to the National Institute of Dramatic Art (NIDA) on his second audition attempt, graduating in 1986.